 There are Catholic sites to visit, too.
 The Serra Chapel at the Mission San Juan Capistrano near the coast of San Clemente is California’s oldest building still in use, built in 1778.
 While the original Basilica of the Mission San Juan was destroyed in an earthquake in 1812, the ruins are well-preserved and toured on a daily basis.
 A replica of the basilica is near the old mission grounds and is home to an active parish, the Mission Basilica San Juan Capistrano.
 Soon after stepping off the mission grounds, one enters the old-school, country-western and historic downtown San Juan Capistrano.

 St. Edward the Confessor Church overlooks Dana Point and has glass walls in the entire front of the church, so that Mass is always against the backdrop of the Pacific Ocean.
 The tiny and charming St. John Vianney Chapel is located in the quintessential California beach town of Balboa Island.
 St. Michael’s Abbey, home to the Norbertine Fathers, is nestled in the hills of Trabuco Canyon and offers daily Masses, Holy Hour and confessions.

 “St. Michael’s Abbey is a beautiful place.
 If you have a chance to go to their Holy Hour, I highly recommend it.
 It’s a great place to recharge your faith and grow closer to God,” explained Michael Poullath, who lives in the diocese and is a frequent visitor to the abbey.

 Said David Linzmeier, board member of Orange County’s Young Catholic Professionals’ chapter, “Orange County is one of the most exciting places to be a Catholic today.
-We have been given a great opportunity to share our faith with so many.”
+With over 1.3 million Catholics in our diocese, we have been given a great opportunity to share our faith with so many.”